medcl/elasticsearch-river-email/README.md

 Creating a Email river
 --------------------

-We create first an index to store all the *emails* :
+First create an index to store all the *emails* :

 ```sh
 $ curl -XPUT 'localhost:9200/google/'
 ```

-We create the river with the following properties :
+Then create the river with the following properties :

 ```sh
 $ curl -XPUT 'localhost:9200/_river/google/_meta' -d '{